 - It’s dense, so is very demanding of the machine’s torque capabilities.
-Be sure your machining has sufficient torque at the relatively low rpms that will be used to machine tungsten.
+Be sure your machining has sufficient torque at the relatively low rpms that will be used.

 - It’s brittle and easily cracked or chipped.
-It also chips cutting tools very easily.
+It also chips tools very easily.

 - It must be machined at high temperatures–well above its transition temperature.
 Failure to do this will result in cracking or lamination.